vuejs/rfcs/active-rfcs/0000-forwarding-events.md

 <button @click.stop.emit> ... </button>
 ```

-#### Templating engine
+Things to take into consideration when implementing:

-I think it doesn't make sense to have a handler with the `.emit` modifier (`@click.emit="onClick"`).
-Maybe a warning indicating that `.emit` modifier is meant to avoid handling the event in the current component is enough.
+1. At first sight, It doesn't make sense to have a handler with the `.emit` modifier (`@click.emit="onClick"`).
+Vue should throw a warning indicating that `.emit` modifier is meant to avoid handling the event in the current component and should not receive a value.

-#### Render Function
-For this case, I'd say that `.emit` doesn't need to be implemented in any way because of the nature of the render function.
+1. The order of the modifiers matters in this case.
+Check [Chaining with the rest of modifiers](https://github.com/Aferz/rfcs/blob/master/active-rfcs/0000-forwarding-events.md#the-relation-with-the-rest-of-modifiers) in Drawbacks section.

-I'd leave to the user to implement it as the docs say for `.stop` or `.prevent` modifiers.
+1. Render function shouldn't be directly affected, but I'd reflect in the docs this is a modifier to implement in userland (Exactly as `.stop` or `.prevent` modifiers).

 # Drawbacks

 ##### Another modifier
-It's something "new" to learn and could confuse the newcomers.
+It's not really a new concept and it's totally optional but it's something new to learn.

 ##### It's less explicit
 Although I think the `.emit` modifier is a readable way of re-emitting an event, I understand that anyone could see this as a way of obfuscating what is happening.

-##### The relation with the rest of modifiers
+##### Chaining with the rest of modifiers
 Vue has more modifiers as _key modifiers_, _mouse modifiers_, _system modifiers_, etc...
 In some edge cases could be confusing because of the verbosity.

 ```html